-- 1. Students with projects involving an experiment or observation of any living animal must have a qualified Research Advisor who will be responsible for the safe treatment of any animal subject to the student's study. - 2.
-Before any work on the project begins, the student must make an appointment to meet with a Research Advisor.
+- 1. Students with projects involving an experiment or observation of any living animal must have a qualified Research Advisor who will be responsible for the safe treatment of any animal subject to the student's study. - Before any work on the project begins, the student must make an appointment to meet with a Research Advisor.
 This person will review all pertinent regulations and advise the student on the safe treatment and/or non-invasive observation of animals involved in the project.
-S/he will also complete Part 1 of the Humboldt County Science Fair Research Approval Certificate on Page 19. - 3.
+S/he will also complete Part 1 of the Humboldt County Science Fair Research Approval Certificate (See Page 19). - 3.
 Research Advisors must have the following educational background: - a.
 For projects involving vertebrate animals, the Research Advisor must have a doctoral degree in science or medicine (D.V.M., Ph.D., M.D.).
 It is recommended that Research Advisors review regulations in the federal Animal Welfare Act of 1966 with students (copies of relevant sections are available from the County Science Fair Coordinator). - b.
 For projects involving invertebrates, the Research Advisor must have educational experience in science education.
-It is recommended this person be the School Science Fair Coordinator or the student's classroom teacher - 4.
+It is recommended this person be the School Science Fair Coordinator or the student's classroom teacher. - 4.
 Projects involving observations of wild animals or the collection or display of any wild animal part, must have clearance for the project from a Department of Fish and Game Control Officer.
 This approval may be obtained by telephone.
 Students must have a Research Approval Certificate indicating the name of the person providing approval, his/her title and the date of the telephone conversation.
-This documentation must be displayed on project is set up for judging.
+This documentation must be displayed in their digital logbook presented at the time the project is submitted.
 (See rules specific to wild animals following this section.)